SahilSingh0220/HR-DASHBORAD/README.md

 • 📂 Power Query – Data transformation and cleaning layer for reshaping and preparing the data.

-📝 Data Modeling – Relationships established among tables (resorts, snow, and data_dictionary) to enable cross-filtering and aggregation.
+📝 Data Modeling – Relationships established among tables to enable cross-filtering and aggregation.

 • 📁 File Format – .pbix for development and .png for dashboard previews.